-Ruby chocolate is a brand new innovation in the culinary world made from red cocoa beans, which yields a naturally pink chocolate with mild red berry flavors.
-In this recipe, dark chocolate cupcakes are covered with a high mound of billowy meringue frosting and then dipped in tangy ruby chocolate coating.
+Ruby chocolate is a brand new innovation in the culinary world made from red cocoa beans.
+This yields a naturally pink chocolate with mild red berry flavors.
+In this Ruby Chocolate Hi Hat Cupcakes recipe, dark chocolate cupcakes are covered with a high mound of billowy meringue frosting and then dipped in tangy ruby chocolate coating.

-It’s been nearly a year since I first sampled ruby chocolate, which was invented by Barry Callebaut in 2017.
+It’s been nearly a year since I first sampled ruby chocolate.
+An invention by Barry Callebaut in 2017.
 It’s been my new obsession ever since, and the subject of quite a few experiments in my kitchen.
 You may remember this Ruby Chocolate Cheesecake from earlier this year.

 The cakes are topped with fluffy marshmallow frosting, which takes a little work (and a double boiler) but the end result is so worth the effort!
 If you’ve ever made 7 minute frosting, then you’re already sufficiently schooled to make this recipe.

 The chocolate coating is best made in a bowl over a pot of simmering water.
 This ensures slow, even melting.
 And it will prevent scorching the delicate chocolate.
 Once it’s melted and slightly cooled, transfer it to tall cup or measure that will provide a good depth for dipping.
 (Find ruby chocolate for purchase here.)

 Even though I’ve made Hi-Hats before, I always hold my breath each time I dip a cupcake.
 Because I fear the tall mound of frosting falling off.
 It’s not happened yet, and I believe it’s due to swift dipping!
 Dip quickly and immediately stand the cupcake upright.
 The frosting may wobble slightly, but should stay put.